Pacific Union College: PUC Forest

 Still, with a network of hiking trails spanning 35 miles, the forest sees regular use.
 In 2019, the college partnered with Napa County's Open Space District to open its trail network to the public.
 The forest is also a section along the Bay Area Ridge Trail, and was linked in the same year.
 The 2009 Tour of California, an cycling race held within the state, raced through PUC.

 Pacific Union College Church

 Pacific Union College Church is the campus church, built in 1968.
-It has 1,800 members in addition to PUC students.
-The church houses Pacific Union College's notable pipe organ built by Rieger Orgelbau of Austria and installed in 1981.
+It has around 1,600 members.
+The church's large pipe organ was built by Austrian organ-maker Rieger Orgelbau and installed in 1981.
 The church complex also has classrooms for theology classes and houses PUC's Office of Service, Justice, and Missions.

-Paulin Hall

-Paulin Hall is the home of Pacific Union College's music department as well as the Paulin Center for the Creative Arts, which offers enrichment classes to the community taught by the music and art faculties.
-Paulin Hall regularly hosts approximately 10 concerts a year featuring student performers as well as guest performers from around the world.

-Rasmussen Art Gallery

-The Rasmussen Art Gallery, located in the heart of the Pacific Union College campus mall, offers students and community a stimulating and enriching cultural dimension in the visual arts.
-The gallery's exhibitions provide exposure to contemporary work as well as to historically significant art.
-The gallery hosts six shows each school year and features work from invited artists as well as from faculty and students.
-Previous exhibitions have included artists such as Vernon Nye, Pirkle Jones, John Maxon, Nathan Greene, Arminee Chahbazian, Earl Thollander, and hosts of others.
-The gallery is run by the visual arts department.
-The gallery is open regularly 1-5 p.m. on Sunday, Tuesday, Thursday, and Saturday during exhibitions.
-Gallery admission is free to the public.

 Student life

 Pacific Union College's stated focus is on undergraduate education.
 In the fall of 2021, 829 students were enrolled at PUC, 825 of whom were undergraduate students.
 The school maintains a student/teacher ratio of roughly 12:1.
 As a residential college, the vast majority of these students live in one of seven on-campus residence halls.